cxw620/rust-polyglot/docs/async.rst

-Async Rust has a tendency to produce rather opaque error messages referring to opaque types missing bounds, and other strange-looking comments.
+Async Rust has a tendency to produce rather opaque error messages referring to opaque types missing bounds, and other abstruse diagnostics.

 You will get used to them,
 but it is in stark contrast to the rest of the language.